The Standard of Expert Los Angeles Therapy Dog Training, Emotional Support Dog Training & CGC Training Near You

 Russell has been appointed by two consecutive Mayors, as a member & liaison of the Disability Access Committee (D.A.C.) for his service dog training and community leadership expertise.
-Russell offers therapy dog training, emotional support dog training, Canine Good Citizen, and service dog training for all in need.
+Russell offers therapy dog training, emotional support dog training, Canine Good Citizen, and service dog training near you.

 Do you have a need for an ESA dog to be with you in your home?
 Do you need to travel with your emotional support dog to ease your anxiety, fear, or stress?
 If you need your ESA-trained dog to live with you in no dog allowed homes, apartment buildings and HOA’s, and your landlord or building won’t allow it, start emotional support dog training today.